-- If you're managing a blog for your website, make sure that the entries are categorized through tags.
-It makes your blog more friendly to new readers since clicking on a particular tag lets them browse through content related to that topic.
+- Tagging.
+If you're managing a blog for your website, make sure that the entries are categorized or grouped through content tagging.
+It makes your blog more user friendly to new readers since clicking on a particular tag lets them browse through content related to that topic.

 Download our free SEO Checklist to guide you in your SEO process.

-4. Make use of the power of linking.
+Make use of the power of internal linking.

 Likewise, never underestimate the power of internal linking.
 If you mention in an article a topic that you've discussed before, link back to your previous post.
 This gives new readers a chance to explore past content and generate discussion even on old posts.